RobW321/AI_maze_game/README.md

 ## Game Objective

-Navigate the agent(in yellow) from the left side of the maze to the red exit on the right side while avoiding the green agent.
+Navigate the agent from the left side of the maze to the exit on the right side while avoiding the goblin.

 ## Features